aridjayarecipes/cutesrecipes.web.app/content/post/2528-recipe-of-favorite-paleo-banana-bread-grain-sugar-and-dairy-free.md

 - "In a large bowl combine last 6 ingredients and beat with an electric mixer till well blended"
 - "Pour dry ingredients on top of liquid and blend for 3 minutes on med high speed."
 - "Use 2 small loaf pans, lone with parchment paper and cook at 350 for approximately 30 to 40 minutes, checking after 30 minutes with a toothpic."
-- "You could probably use this as a pancake recipe as well but it's not tested."
+- "You could probably use this as a pancake recipe as well but it&#39;s not tested."
 categories:
 - Recipe
 tags: